-Sustainability, sustainability education, sustainable communities, environmental education, environmental interpretation, ecotourism, citizen participation, international environmental issues
+Sustainability, sustainability education, sustainable communities, environmental education, environmental interpretation, ecotourism, behavior and environment, citizen participation, international environmental issues.

 Tom's scholarly interest in sustainability addresses learning processes at individual and institutional scales that contribute to a more sustainable world.
-More specifically, he applies insights of behavioral sciences to facilitate environmentally responsible behavior--that is, help people to become more environmentally literate and to live more sustainably.
+More specifically, for decades he applied insights of behavioral sciences to facilitate environmentally responsible behavior--that is, help people to become more environmentally literate and to live more sustainably.

 Tom is a George V. Kidder Outstanding Faculty Award winner from UVM (2002), Excellence in Teaching Award winner from Vermont Campus Compact (2005), CUPS Outstanding Achievement Award winner from UVM (2010), Environmental Merit Award winner from Environmental Protection Agency (1996), and was a Fulbright Senior Scholar in Germany (1999).
 He is a Fellow at the Gund Institute for Ecological Economics, a Sustainability Faculty Fellow, a Service-Learning Fellow, and a Fellow at the Center for Research on Vermont.

 - Ph.D.
 Natural Resources, University of Michigan, 1982

 - M.S.
 Natural Resources, University of Michigan, 1972